mtrohman/heiswayi.github.io/_posts/2015-09-02-developing-wpf-application-using-mvvm-design-pattern.md

     |       └── HasherView.xaml.cs
 ```

-For this project, I just have one View file only `HasherView.xaml`.
-This is usually our **MainWindow.xaml**.
+For this project, I just have one View file only - _HasherView.xaml_.
+This is usually our MainWindow.xaml.
 Okay, I don't use `DataTemplate` here.
-Here's how the XAML code looked like inside `HasherView.xaml`:
+Here's how the XAML code looked like inside _HasherView.xaml_:

 ```xml
 <Window x:Class="SimpleOneWayHashing.Views.HasherView"